 Due to the number of children with eye and vision problems across the United States, Optometry Cares – The AOA Foundation, and Johnson & Johnson Vision created InfantSEE®, a no-cost public health program developed to provide professional eye care for infants nationwide.

 Join us during Optometry’s Meeting® on Thursday, June 16 at 8pm CT to celebrate the 2022 National Optometry Hall of Fame inductees: Joseph Barr, O.D.; Edward Bennett, O.D.; Charles Brownlow, O.D.; and Don Williamson, O.D. (recognized posthumously).
 Click here to learn more about the 2022 inductees!

-Optometry’s Fund for Disaster Relief is poised to help doctors of optometry and optometry students who have been affected by natural disasters.
-Those in need of aid may apply here and anyone wishing to donate to the relief fund may do so here.
+Optometry’s fund for disaster relief is poised to help doctors of optometry and optometry students who have been affected by natural disasters.
+Those in need of aid may apply here.

 will pass a routine vision screening, but will fail a comprehensive eye exam ...